tembo-io/website/docusaurus/blog/2024-02-05-parallel-vector-indexes/index.md

 The invocation of the two indexers is different.

-For Lantern we have to use the [external indexer](https://github.com/lanterndata/lantern_extras).
+For Lantern we have to use the [external indexer](https://lantern.dev/blog/hnsw-index-creation).
 It enables parallelism by spawning `N` additional threads (where `N` is determined by using [`std::thread::available_parallelism`](https://doc.rust-lang.org/std/thread/fn.available_parallelism.html)).
 From a quick look at the code, we can see that the main thread queries rows from the base table in chunks of 2K rows and sends them through a [sync channel](https://doc.rust-lang.org/std/sync/mpsc/fn.sync_channel.html).
 At the other end of the channel, one of the `N` threads receives the rows and calls the appropriate [usearch](https://github.com/unum-cloud/usearch) API to append them to the index.

 In contrast, PgVector uses Postgres parallel workers.
 To activate the parallel build, we must set a value for [`max_parallel_maintenance_workers`](https://github.com/pgvector/pgvector?tab=readme-ov-file#index-build-time).
 Skimming through the code, we see that a parallel context is initialized with the target function `HnswParallelBuildMain()` and a dynamic shared memory segment (DSM).
 A portion of this segment is used as a shared scratchpad for the parallel workers.
 Each parallel worker scans a portion of the base table and executes a callback function to append a new element to the index in the shared area.

 ## A quick benchmark

-We ran a quick test to see how much things changed in terms of build time.
+We ran a quick test with `parallelism = 8` to see how much things changed in terms of build time.
 Here are the results for `m={8, 16}`, `ef_construction=128` and `ef_search=128` with the sift-128-euclidean dataset.

 This time I used: